EiSiMo/Backdoor/README.md

 #### Encryption
 The backdoor uses AES encryption in GCM mode with a 256 bit key to encrypt the entire communication.
 When using the backdoor its important to change the key.
-To do so replace the key in server.py (line 183) and in client.py (line 158) with the output of generate_key.py.
+To do so replace the key in server.py (line 204) and in client.py (line 158) with the output of generate_key.py (both have to be the same).

 #### Commands
+- `block` - Block a client by IP
 - `cam` - Capture camera image
 - `close` - Close and remove session
 - `down` - Download file from client